Effective Date: June 23, 2020

 Tracking, Advertising Cookies, and Similar Technologies

-These cookies record your visit to our websites, the pages you have visited, and the links you have clicked.
+These cookies record your visit to our Site, the pages you have visited, and the links you have clicked.
 They gather information about your browsing habits and remember that you have visited a website.
-We (and third-party advertising platforms or networks) may use this information to make our websites, content, and advertisements displayed on them more relevant to your interests (this is sometimes called "behavioral" or "targeted" advertising).
+We (and third-party advertising platforms or networks) may use this information to make our Site content and advertisements displayed on them more relevant to your interests (this is sometimes called “behavioral” or “targeted” advertising).
 These types of cookies are also used to limit the number of times you see an advertisement as well as to help measure the effectiveness of advertising campaigns.

 Web Beacons and Tracking Pixels